smudgelang/smudge/docs/tutorial/tutorial.rst

          PageBreak oneColumn

-Simple Turnstyle
+Simple Turnstile
 ================

-In this tutorial, we'll be creating a simple turnstyle program.
+In this tutorial, we'll be creating a simple turnstile program.
 It will accept coin events, unlock itself, let a person walk through, and lock itself.
 Here's a nice drawing of the basic state machine: